assaabloy-ppi/salt-channel/files/spec-salt-channel.md

     Message M1: Client --> Server
     =============================

-    First message sent by client.
+    First message sent by Client.
 ServerSigKey is included only when Client wants to chose one server among many available at the same end point (virtual hosting).

-    The tables that follow contains the following information for each field:
+    The tables below contain the following information of each field:
     Binson field name, type, long name (used in this document), and a description.

     e  bytes  ClientEncKey
                 Client's ephemeral public key for encryption.
                 32 bytes.
 The key is created with crypto_box_keypair() [NACL].

     p  string ProtocolVersion
-                Always "S1", the protocol version.
+                Protocol identifier and version.
+Currently it always has the value "S1".

     s  bytes  ServerSigKey
                 OPTIONAL field.
 Server's public signing key.